 a history of kidney stones;

-if you are allergic to aspirin.
+if you are allergic to aspirin or salicylic acid.

-How should I take Azo-Cranberry (cranberry)?
+How should I take Azo-Cranberry?

 When considering the use of herbal supplements, seek the advice of your doctor.
 You may also consider consulting a practitioner who is trained in the use of herbal/health supplements.

-If you choose to use cranberry, use it as directed on the package or as directed by your doctor, pharmacist, or other healthcare provider.
+If you choose to use Azo-Cranberry, use it as directed on the package or as directed by your doctor, pharmacist, or other healthcare provider.
 Do not use more of this product than is recommended on the label.